 I recall one of my inspirational spirits from the landscape arts in the early years, Galen Rowell.
-I heard on many occasions he would run into his neigboring Sierra Nevada Moutains in the predawn darkness to capture the morning light, armed with nothing more than a 35mm film camera and single prime 20mm lens and maybe a graduated ND filter.
-This simple act of venturing on foot in its simplicty and connection to nature’s elements no doubt helped him reveal magic moments of light and space!
+I heard on many occasions he would run into his neighboring Sierra Nevada Mountains in the predawn darkness to capture the morning light, armed with nothing more than a 35mm film camera and single prime 20mm lens and maybe a graduated ND filter.
+This simple act of venturing on foot in its simplicity and connection to nature’s elements no doubt helped him reveal magic moments of light and space!

 If you would like to know where to go, when the light is right and most importantly how to see and connect with nature, join one of our upcoming private or group workshops with Jansen Photo Expeditions!

 All the best,